top of page

 It is acknowledged that reconciliation requires much more than land acknowledgements and orange shirts, it requires a commitment to the Truth and Reconciliation Commission of Canada’s 94 Calls to Action and the collaborative development of a country where Indigenous communities are respected, amplified, supported and heard in a collective effort towards decolonization.

-All Candians are encouraged to read the Calls to Action.
+All Canadians are encouraged to read the Calls to Action.
 Take up a lens of identifying where you, as an individual as well as you, as part of a community/business/workplace, have opportunities to redress the legacy of residential schools and advance the process of reconciliation.

 September 30th calls for public commemoration of the tragic and painful history and ongoing impacts of residential schools.
 Wolfville Farmers’ Market Cooperative, its board and staff, honour this important day.
 Staff will be participating in both local initiatives and offering public resources centered around Truth and Reconciliation, after which we will come together to discuss our experiences and learnings.